prashant-aggarwal/awr-devops-cap-eks-create-eksctl/README.md

-## Deploy an EKS cluster using eksctl command
+## Deploy a Kubernetes cluster in EKS using eksctl command
 Create the necessary configuration in cluster.yaml

 #### Create a Jenkinsfile for running eksctl command for deployment of EKS cluster: